-The top university in the 2019 table is King Abdulaziz University, in Saudi Arabia.
-All the universities in the top five are in the Middle East, while universities situated in North Africa – including universities from Egypt, Tunisia and Algeria – feature further down the list.
+The top university is King Abdulaziz University, in Saudi Arabia.
+All the universities in the top five are in the Middle East, while universities situated in North Africa – including universities in Egypt, Tunisia and Algeria – feature further down the list.

 Many of the universities featured in the ranking are specialist science and technology universities.

 The full methodology of the Arab University Ranking 2022 can be viewed here.

 The top five universities in the Arab world